-With previous EPA Brownfields Grants, the City of Coralville mainly focused on assessing and cleaning up properties in its Brownfield Zones 1, 2, and 3 (these properties make up Coralville's former industrial park area).
-In these areas, it was necessary to address any potential contamination before any redevelopment could take place.
-As of now, Coralville's six brownfield zones contain over 330 acres of property that has been or will potentially be assessed in the future.
+With previous EPA Brownfields

+Grants, the City of Coralville mainly

+focused on assessing and cleaning

+up properties in its Brownfield Zones

+1, 2, and 3 (these properties make

+up Coralville's former

+industrial park area).
+As of now,

+Coralville's six brownfield zones contain over 330 acres of property that

+has been or will potentially be as-

+sessed in the future.
 Additionally, current grants allow for city-wide testing with EPA approval.
-There has been one property assessed so far that did not fall into any of the zones seen in the map below.
+There have been three properties assessed so far that do not fall into any of the zones seen in the map above.